briansmith/ring/STYLE.md

 *ring* usually follows the [Rust Guidelines](https://aturon.github.io/), but there are some differences and *ring* adds additional guidelines.

+## Function naming regarding side channels.

+Don't name things in a way that implies that they prevent side channels.

+If we use third-party code that has names that imply anything about side channels, then keep the name.

+If a function is explicitly intended to be variable-time, e.g. some building block used RSA signature verification, name it with a `_vartime` suffix.

 ## Submodules and file naming.

 In general, avoid nesting modules and avoid exporting any non-module items from